raganwald-deprecated/Roweis/README.md

 How to Write a Sammy App using Roweis
 ---

 Now we'll take a look at using Roweis to write your Sammy app.
-In addition to jQuery, Sammy, and Hanl, we'll also need Roweis and Functional Javascript (a dependency at the moment).
+In addition to jQuery, Sammy, and Haml, we'll also need Roweis and Functional Javascript (a dependency at the moment).
 Our single page is almost exactly the same with Roweis as it is with Sammy, only the included Javascript files are different:

     !!!5